THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 8 (LIMITATION OF LIABILITY).

-2.2 The Order shall only be deemed to be accepted when the Supplier issues written acceptance of the Order at which point and on which date the Contract shall come into existence or as otherwise agreed with the Supplier (Commencement Date).
+2.2 The Order shall only be deemed to be accepted when Sapio issues written acceptance of the Order at which point, and on which date, the Contract shall come into existence or as otherwise agreed with Sapio (Commencement Date).

-2.3 Any samples, drawings, descriptive matter or advertising issued by the Supplier, and any descriptions or illustrations contained in the Supplier’s catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
+2.3 Any descriptive matter or marketing materials issued by Sapio are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
 They shall not form part of the Contract or have any contractual force.

 2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.5 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of Business Days from its date of issue.
+2.5 Any quotation given by Sapio shall not constitute an offer, and is only valid for a period of 90 days from its date of issue.

 3. Supply of Services

-3.2 The Supplier shall use all reasonable endeavours to meet any performance dates In the Specification, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.
+3.1 Sapio shall use commercially reasonable endeavours to meet any performance dates specified in the Specification, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.

-3.3 The Supplier reserves the right to amend the Specification if necessary to comply with any applicable law or regulatory requirement, or if the amendment will not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.
+3.4 Sapio reserves the right to amend the Specification if necessary to comply with any applicable law or regulatory requirement, or if the amendment will not materially affect the nature or quality of the Services, and Sapio shall notify the Customer in any such event.